Choose the best VPN for your business needs and work from wherever you are.

 - SSL VPN – Every company has this option since every browser has an SSL.
 With SSL VPN, you don’t need to install anything on your PC, and the VPN establishes a connection to the corporate website through the server.
 These are often referred to as clientless VPNs since they do not require a client application installation.
 While they are gaining traction in the marketplace, SSL VPNs do have a few limitations that should be considered, such as their lack of support for multimedia streaming.

-- PPTP VPN – This is one of the oldest VPN solutions developed my Microsoft, and is available to be configured on any Microsoft Windows server and Windows client computers.
+- PPTP VPN – This is one of the oldest VPN solutions developed my Microsoft, and is available to be configured on any Microsoft Windows server and Windows client computers for which we recommend to converting a website into a pdf.
 However, the aging PPTP is often considered less secure in contrast to the IPsec VPN.
 While it may be less secure and less flexible than other options, every Windows client has it built in, so it could be a good solution for small companies who need access to servers using a simple configuration.

 The decision of which VPN solution to implement depends on the business’ needs and technical requirements.
 With so many VPN technologies and vendor solutions to choose from, all options should be considered carefully before a final choice is made.